 top of page

-How To Turn Off the Inverted Zoom Camera
+How To Turn Off the Inverted Zoom Camera for Meetings

-How To Turn It Off Via Desktop
+How To Turn The Inverted Camera Off Via Desktop

 One of the best things about Zoom is seeing others' reactions in real-time.
 While it's unlike in-person meetings, it allows you to gauge people's interest and adjust your communication appropriately.